 Most of us know that going to Taupo involves seeing Lake Taupo, with a side of skydiving or bungy jumping.
-Gemma and I only had 6 hours here, so we had to plan carefully and decide what our priorities were and decide what to do in Taupo.
+I only had a day here, so I had to plan carefully and decide what my priorities were and decide what to do in Taupo.

-We were heading South from Rotorua last Sunday, after an epic weekend of fun which you can read about here.
-As you come towards Taupo from the North there are some nice spots to take in, so we organised to stop at Aratiatia Dam, Huka Falls and finally, Lake Taupo.
+I was heading South from Rotorua last Sunday, after an epic weekend of fun which you can read about here.
+As you come towards Taupo from the North there are some nice spots to take in, so I organised to stop at Aratiatia Dam, Huka Falls and finally, Lake Taupo.

 So the dam and rapids were up first.
-At 10am, midday and 2pm everyday Aratiatia Dam literally opens the floodgates and a calm, sleepy riverbed becomes white water heaven.
-It also releases at 4pm in the summertime.
+At 10am, midday and 2pm every day Aratiatia Dam literally opens the floodgates and a calm, sleepy riverbed becomes white water heaven.
+It also releases at 4pm during the summertime.

-The free car park right next to the dam as you arrive is handy, and we got there just as the 5 minute countdown siren was wailing.
+The free car park right next to the dam as you arrive is handy, and I got there just as the 5 minute countdown siren was wailing.
 You can watch from the bridge directly above the dam, walk to a viewpoint a few hundred metres down river, or walk to a viewpoint around 1 kilometre down river.
-We opted for the middle option, partially due to time constraints and partially because the bridge had some tourists on and we wanted our very own viewing platform.
+I opted for the middle option, partially due to time constraints and partially because the bridge had some tourists on and I wanted my very own viewing platform.